dalton-herriman/free-genai-bootcamp-2025/sentence-constructor/chatgpt/PROMPT.md

 #### Sentence Structure
 - Provide a possible **example sentence structure** as a template for the student.
 - Do not provide particles in the sentence structure.
+- Do not provide tenses or conjugations in the sentence structure

 #### Clues and Considerations
 - Try and provide a single, non-nested, bulleted list.